AustralianBioCommons/how_to_findable_citable_software/pages/08_citation_instructions.md

 ---

-{% include callout.html type="important" content="Make sure others know how to cite your software by providing clear instructions, or by using standards like the citation file format (*.CFF)." %}
+**Make sure others know how to cite your software by providing clear instructions, or by using standards like the citation file format (*.CFF).**

 ## How?